kareembaher/high-available-aws-infrastructure/README.md

 You will have 2 EC2 instances that will act as you application servers to host your application or website on it.
 So, you will have to install your web server for example on these application servers, these servers are load balanced with an ALB.

-Also, you will find a 3rd EC2 instance, I named it utilities, where its purpose is to install you monitoring and alerting tools on it, or if you want to setup a CI/CD pipeline on it.
+Also, you will find a 3rd EC2 instance, I named it Utilities, where its purpose is to install your monitoring and alerting tools on it, or if you want to setup a CI/CD pipeline on it.

 You will find a Postgres RDS for your data storage.